News / May 19, 2026

 Timeline graphic showing Japan's UAP discussion from 2024 security issue to May 2026 U.S. files and case-by-case disclosure

-The Japan story is a timeline, not a disclosure promise: a 2024 security track, a May 2026 U.S. file release, and cautious case-by-case language from Tokyo.
+The Japan UFO/UAP story is a timeline, not a disclosure promise: a 2024 security track, a May 2026 U.S. file release, and cautious case-by-case language from Tokyo.

 Timeline